pyenoma/workflow-library/README.md

 # application.properties
 workflow.poll.timeout=500
 ```
-The workflow.poll.timeout setting specifies the maximum time (in milliseconds) that the WorkflowTasksProcessor will wait
-for a task to become available in the readyQueue before checking again.
-This setting helps to control the polling
+This setting controls how long the WorkflowTasksProcessor will wait for a task to become available in the readyQueue
-interval for task execution, ensuring that the processor periodically checks for new tasks to execute without being
-blocked indefinitely.
-Adjusting this value can help balance between responsiveness and resource utilization.
+before checking again.
+Adjusting this value helps balance responsiveness and resource utilization.

 ### Custom Thread Pool Configuration